JooKS-me/blog/content/about.md

 Committer & PPMC Member of Apache ShenYu

-Contributor of KubeVela, Apache ShardingSphere, KubeEdge, OpenTelemetry, and so on
+Reviewer of KubeVela, Contributor of Apache ShardingSphere, KubeEdge, OpenTelemetry, and so on

 Interested in Cloud Native, Traffic Governance and Observability